 - The first was opened in Cookeville in 2007, with Lawrenceburg and Clarksville following in 2008.
 The fourth opened in Manchester in 2011.

 Our Kids has trained thousands of medical providers and professionals including:

 - Our Kids contracts with Indian Health Services and Tribal Healthcare in North Dakota, South Dakota, Michigan, Arizona, Alaska, and Oregon.

 - Our Kids created the Skills Lab curriculum for the International Association of Forensic Nurses (IAFN) in 2013.

-- Our Kids experts have testified in more than 250 court cases and have been subpoenaed more than 1,000 times.
+- Our Kids experts have testified in hundreds of court cases and have been subpoenaed thousands of times.
 (Sometimes when experts are subpoenaed, defendants will plead.)

-- Our Kids launched dedicated Spanish-speaking resources in 2010, hired a bilingual social worker in 2014 and has seen over 250 Spanish-speaking families (Spanish resources can be found here.).
+- Our Kids launched dedicated Spanish-speaking resources in 2010 and has seen over 250 Spanish-speaking families (Spanish resources can be found here.).

 - Contracted with the International Association of Forensic Nurses for expert medical review for Indian Health Services and Tribal Healthcare Facilities.